Today, we’re taking a look at Focusrite’s Scarlett Solo 3rd Gen audio interface.

 Build quality

 The Solo is perhaps as rugged as it needs to be.
 It’s fairly solid, lightweight, and wrapped in an aluminum housing.
+There is a bit of give with the inputs, but not enough to deter me from recommending this audio interface.

 Software bundle

-Upon purchasing the Scarlett Solo, you’ll receive access to Ableton Live Lite, Plug-in Collective, Hitmaker Expansion Bundle, as well as a 3-month subscription to Avid Pro Tools.
+Upon purchasing the Scarlett Solo, you’ll receive access to Ableton Live Lite, plugin collection, Hitmaker Expansion Bundle, as well as a three-month subscription to Avid Pro Tools.
+All in all, not too shabby.

 Compared to other audio interfaces

-Scarlett Solo vs. PreSonus AudioBox USB 96
+Focusrite Scarlett Solo vs PreSonus AudioBox USB 96

 At a quick glance, the AudioBox seems to have just about everything to make it the superior choice to the Scarlett Solo: two combo inputs, MIDI I/O, a direct monitoring control knob to blend your signals, etc.